Norham Castle: Description of the castle

-The castle stands on the south bank of the River Tweed, high above the river, so that the north side is protected by a steep slope.
-A deep ravine protected the east side and an artificial moat was dug round the west and south sides to complete the protection.
+The castle stands on the south bank of the River Tweed, high above the river, with the north side protected by a steep slope.
+A deep ravine protected the east side, and an artificial moat was dug around the west and south sides to complete the protection.
 The castle had an inner and outer ward.
 The inner ward stood on a mound and was separated from the outer ward by a moat, crossed by a drawbridge.

 The main entrance to the castle was the strongly fortified West Gate leading into the outer ward.
-It was protected by a stone causeway spanned by a drawbridge and is also known as "Marmion's Gate".
+It was protected by a stone causeway spanned by a drawbridge and is also known as Marmion's Gate.
 There was an additional gate to the south of the outer ward, known as the Sheep Gate.

 The inner ward was entered by crossing a drawbridge across the moat and entering through a fortified gate on the west side.
 The drawbridge has now been replaced by a wooden bridge.
 On the north side of the inner ward was the bishop's hall, measuring 60 ft by 30 ft (18.3m by 9.1m), now in ruins.
 To the east side of the inner ward stands the keep, measuring 84 ft by 60 ft (25.6m by 18.3m) and 88 ft high.
 The keep is said to have been built by Hugh de Puiset.

 Norham Castle is now in the care of English Heritage and is open to visitors.